 Universities can use drug testing to combat health issues and to keep their student athletes from suffering from health problems.
 When drug use becomes apparent, schools can take the necessary steps to intervene and help their students.
 Awareness is a big part of addressing the issue.
 Coaches, professors, and other faculty members are better equipped to provide support when they know the type of problem they’re facing.
 Having referenceable statistics about drug use in an athletics department can also make it easier to justify and finance counseling services, drug education programs, and other resources for students.

 Create a Drug-Free Environment

 All schools want to create and maintain safe, healthy, drug-free environments.
 As high-profile members of the university, student athletes are particularly susceptible to drug use.
-Therefore, athletics programs are good places to start in addressing a drug problem.
-Drug testing helps colleges gain a better understanding of what kind of issues they’re facing.
+Therefore, programs they’re involved in are good places to start in addressing a drug problem.
+Drug testing student athletes helps colleges gain a better understanding of what kind of issues they’re facing.
 By having a better idea of which drugs students are using, schools can find more specific ways to address and resolve the issue.